 Eventually incorporated in the Opportunity Corridor Project, a $331 million public-private partnership with the goal of redeveloping more than 300 acres of underutilized land and brown fields, the new road will comprise a divided 35 mile per hour boulevard with traffic lights with pedestrian and bicycle paths.
 Project details were presented at an October 2013 Public Hearing.
 The Federal Highway Administration (FHWA) approved the Environmental Impact Statement for the corridor and issued a Record of Decision on May 1, 2014.3

 The Opportunity Corridor extends east three miles from E 55th Street to University Circle and E 105th Street.
 Construction is divided into three sections:

 - Section 1 – Upgrades to E 105th Street from Quebec Avenue to north of U.S. 322 (Chester Avenue).
 Construction started in Winter 2015 and finished in Fall 2017.

 - Section 2 – New roadway from E 93rd Street to Quebec Avenue.
 Construction started in Spring 2016 and was completed in Fall 2018.

 - Section 3 – New roadway from Interstate 490 and E 55th Street to E 93rd Street.
-Estimated to begin in 2017, construction eventually commenced in March 2019.
-Work runs through May 2021.4
+Estimated to begin in 2017, construction eventually commenced in Fall 2018.
+Work runs through Fall 2021.4